Keepsake Quilting FAQ

 How do I order a gift certificate?

 All of our gift certificates are emailed.
 We no longer send paper certificates through the mail.
 Gift certificates are available in denominations of $10, $25, $50, $75 and $100.
 You may order any combination of these denominations for the total amount that you’d like.
 For example, if you want to order a $200 amount, you would order two $100 certificates, or whatever combination you like.
-A Keepsake Quilting emailed gift certificate will be received the same day that it’s sent.How do I order fabric yardage?
+A Keepsake Quilting emailed gift certificate will be received within 24 hours.How do I redeem a gift certificate?

 From time to time, we offer special promotion codes on either select products or on your entire order.
 These discount codes are entered at the bottom of the Order Summary box.If an item is on backorder, will I be charged again for shipping?